Buy new:

 About the author

 Welcome to my Amazon author page.
-My new thriller, SHADOW OF DOUBT is now on sale.
+My next thriller, EDGE OF HONOR (July 1) is available for pre-order.

 I tell people that my books are like the James Bond movies, you don't need to have seen any of the prior films to hop right in and enjoy the latest.